Kinnaman Elementary School Schedule

 Every elementary school in Beaverton houses an English language learners program which offers language development and academic support to students who are not yet fluent in English.

-Kinnaman School is fortunate to have the services of an Elementary School Counselor.
-The counselor meets with children individually, in small groups and with entire classes in an effort to meet a variety of needs in the area of social and emotional development.
+Kinnaman School is fortunate to have the services of two Elementary School Counselors.
+The counselor meets with children individually, in small groups, and with entire classes in an effort to meet a variety of needs in the area of social and emotional development.

 All children receiving special education services at Kinnaman are enrolled in regular classrooms.
 Those needing specialized services receive additional support either within their own classroom or in the Resource Room.
 Qualification for services involves identifying students through teacher or parent referrals to the school Intervention Team that meets weekly to address student needs.
 Parents will always be invited to participate in the referral process and will be contacted prior to any child receiving special education services.